minkhantko-0/meals_app/README.md

 ## State Management

-This project utilizes state management techniques to handle complex features and ensure a smooth user experience.
+This project utilizes flutter_riverpod package to manage app wide state and to handle complex features and ensure a smooth user experience.
 The specific state management approach used may vary based on the project's requirements and preferences.

 ## Getting Started

 To get started with meals_app, follow these steps:

-1. Clone the repository: `git clone https://github.com//meals_app.git`
+1. Clone the repository: `git clone git@github.com:minkhantko-0/meals_app.git`
 2. Navigate to the project directory: `cd meals_app`
 3. Install dependencies: `flutter pub get`
 4. Run the app: `flutter run`